vicenteguerra/git-deploy/README.md

 - [GitLab documentation](http://doc.gitlab.com/ce/ssh/README.html)
 - [Bitbucket documentation](https://confluence.atlassian.com/bitbucket/add-an-ssh-key-to-an-account-302811853.html)

 When __deploy.php__ is called by the web-hook, the webserver user (`www`, `www-data`, `apache`, etc...) will attempt to run `git pull ...`.
-You need to ensure that the SSH key you generate is for the webserver user.
+You must ensure that the SSH key you generate is for the webserver user.

-First, find out the home directory of our apache user, for example by looking into /etc/passwd and looking for the `www-data` user or however the apache user of your distribution is called.
+First, find the home directory of our webserver user, for example, by looking into /etc/passwd and looking for the `www-data` user or whatever the webserver user of your distribution is called.
 The home directory is likely `/var/www`.

-Then, run (replacing `/var/www` with the home directory of the apache user on your setup):
+Then, run (replacing `/var/www` with the home directory of the webserver user on your setup):

 ```bash
 $ mkdir "$HOME/www-data.ssh"